European Association of Music and Imagery

 International GIM Conferences

 European GIM conferences have been held bi-annually by the European Network of Guided Imagery and Music (ENGIM).
-The conference September 2014 was in Berlin.
-In september 2016 we look forward to the biggest meet-up in Europe ever, hosted in Athens, Greece.
+The conference September 2014 was in Berlin, september 2016 in Athens, Greece.
+Next conference will be near Cork, Ireland in september 2018.

 North American AMI conferences are held bi-annually - the next will be in june 2017 in Montreal, Canada.